Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Experimental Setup

 \subsubsection{Vaihingen Dataset}

 As introduced, this dataset~\cite{vaihingen} was released for the 2D semantic labeling contest of the International Society for Photogrammetry and Remote Sensing (ISPRS).
 It is composed by a total of 33 image tiles (with an average size of $2494\times2064$ pixels), that are densely classified into six possible labels: impervious surfaces, building, low vegetation, tree, car, clutter/background.
+Sixteen of these images have ground-truth available while the remaining ones, considered the test set, do not have available annotation, requiring submission of the predictions in order to be evaluated.
 The pixel distribution for the labeled images can be seen in Table~\ref{tab:isprs_stat}.

-Sixteen of these images are fully annotated while the remaining ones compose the test set (which are the ones evaluated by the contest).
-Each of these images is composed of near infrared, red and green channels (in this order) with a spatial resolution of $0.9$ meter.
+Each image of this dataset is composed of near-infrared, red and green channels (in this order) and has a spatial resolution of $0.9$ meter.
 A Digital Surface Model (DSM) coregistered to the image data was also provided, allowing the creation of a normalized DSM (nDSM) by~\cite{gerke2015use}.
-In this work, we use the spectral information (NIR-R-G) and the nDSM.
-Specifically, the input data for the method consists of 4 dimensions: NIR-R-G and nDSM.
+In this work, we use the spectral information (NIR-R-G) and the nDSM, i.e., the input data for the method has 4 dimensions: NIR-R-G and nDSM.
 Examples of the Vaihingen Dataset can be seen in Figure~\ref{fig:vaihingein_validation_results}.